jimrthy/frereth-cp/README.md

 ## Status

 Not even pre-alpha.
-I have most of the handshake translated, but I'm just starting to get to the really interesting parts.
+I have most of the handshake translated, and I've been able to round-trip a single echo message without encryption or network access, but there's still a lot to be done.

 In retrospect, this probably wasn't a great idea.
-A pure java implementation would seem like a much wiser choice.
+A pure java implementation seems like it would have been a much wiser choice.

 But, hey, I've taken it this far.

 ## Usage

-lein install
+boot install

 Although you probably don't want to actually use it.

 ## Notes

+Having the tweetnacl java source just copy/pasted in the middle breaks every linter I've tried to use.
+It seems like that part really needs to be published somewhere as its own library.

+Then again, maybe not.
+Maybe that violates the entire point behind using tweetnacl.

 ## License